 When to Be Concerned

 Some level of sibling conflict is normal.
 Sibling conflict that crosses the line into physical, emotional or sexual abuse, however, cannot go untreated.
 Sibling abuse is a serious concern that can have long-lasting effects on the victim.
 These include depression, anxiety, low self-esteem and poor self-image.
 Parents who are concerned about fighting and jealousy between children should contact a child psychologist or treatment center to address the issue before the situation can escalate to abuse.
 If you notice extreme hostility or verbal, emotional or physical abuse, it’s critical to seek immediate intervention.
 Children who bully their siblings may suffer from behavior and emotional issues and require professional interventions and support.
 Likewise, the sibling who has been abused or bullied also needs to spend time with a psychologist or behavioral counselor to prevent the complications that may otherwise develop.

 Havenwood Academy provides residential treatment for girls and young women who suffer from emotional and mental challenges.
 Residential treatment is shown to be exceptionally helpful for breaking the cycle of abuse.
-Contact Havenwood today if you feel your child’s sibling jealousy requires professional attention.
+Find out today if Havenwood can help you by filling out our Online Assessment.

 Think Havenwood Might Be For You?